 3 domestic flights; 2 road transfers (longest 1hr), 2 boat transfers.

 On this tour we use modern hotels with well-equipped rooms, private bathroom and air-conditioning.
 The hotel in Iguaçú has a 9-hole golf course, a large gym, an eco-nature-trail and canopy tour on site and an excellent kids' club, and there is free Wifi throughout.
 The Amazon lodge has attractive chalets with en suite facilities and mosquito screening.
-At Praia do Forte you stay at a first class eco-Resort.
+At Praia do Forte you stay at the first class Tivoli Eco-Resort.

 Breakfast daily, dinner day 7, full board days 8, 9, half board days 11-13.